 In 2011 Superconductors.ORG discovered that background thermal noise in a bulk material that contains a low-volume-fraction (VF) superconductor diminishes suddenly as it cools below Tc.
 Now, an examination of the plots of many suspected room temperature superconductors reveals there is a quantifiable drop in noise in them as well.1

 On this page are sample plots from seven different compounds, all of which are thought to contain room temperature superconductors.
 They all produced sharp diamagnetic, resistive and/or specific heat changes during earlier testing.
 A visible reduction in background noise has been found below Tc in all of them.

-1. While not every plot displayed a reduction in noise below Tc, every material did.
+1. While not every plot displayed a reduction in noise below Tc, every suspected RT superconductor did.
 Thermal noise either held constant or dropped in amplitude in every instance.
 There is no phenomenon in the physical sciences - other than superconductivity - that can explain such a drop.

 2. W.A.
 Little and M.J.
 Holcomb, Stanford University, Stanford, CA